 Every athlete is bucketed (youth, structured youth, beginner, intermediate, advanced, elite).
 Volume ramp, intensity caps, weekly recovery, and high-intensity frequency are enforced as hard limits per tier.
 The framework is permanent — limits adjust, but they never go away.

 Got sick?
 Travelling?
 Lost motivation?
-Tap “Rebuild” and Corsa asks why — pick from common reasons, add a note.
+Tap “Adjust plan” and Corsa asks why — pick from common reasons, add a note.
 Your reasons go straight into the regenerator prompt, so the new plan reflects what changed.
-Two rebuilds per week keeps the plan stable.
+Two adjustments per week keeps the plan stable.

 Daniels VDOT-derived pace targets for trained athletes; effort cues for beginners.
 Threshold, tempo, intervals, long runs, and easy days — diversified per phase.